Set Home Location

 Who Celebrates Eid al-Fitr in France?

 In France, Islam is the second-largest religion, with an estimated 5 to 6 million Muslims, making up around 8-9% of the population.
 The largest Muslim communities are found in major cities such as Paris, Marseille, and Lyon.
-Many neighborhoods within these cities observe Eid al-Fitr with prayers, family gatherings, and charitable activities.
-In these areas, mosques and community centers often host events, bringing people together to celebrate the end of Ramadan in a spirit of unity and generosity.
+Many neighborhoods in these cities observe Eid al-Fitr with prayers, family gatherings, and charitable activities, while mosques and community centers often host events promoting unity and generosity.

 Eid al-Fitr Observances